Skip navigation links

 MSU’s top priority remains the safety and well-being of our Spartan community — on our campuses and in our surrounding off-campus neighborhoods.
 The responsibility of keeping the greater campus community safe belongs to all of us.

-With the Spartans moving on to the Sweet Sixteen in the NCAA Tournament, we encourage you to take steps to stay safe:
+As the semester winds down, we encourage you to take steps to stay safe:

 • When traveling around campus and East Lansing, choose well-lit, highly-traveled routes.
 If an area feels unsafe, leave.
 Trust your instincts.